aadubey01/js-practice-for-in/README.md

 # js-practice-for-in
-practicing js and react as well.
+practicing js and react .